• Link to X

 • Technology

-• OCR Capture
+• Intelligent Capture

 Automatically capture and convert data from incoming documents.